CHJ85/YouTube-Assistant/README.md

  - Control brightness from the video player's setting menu
  - Additional speed options have been added under "Playback speed"
 # Ad blocking
-This script does not garantee a fully ad-free experience.
-However... if an ad is not blocked, this script does make it easy for you to fast forward.
+This script no longer contains an ad blocker.
+I've made a separate script for this purpose, called [YouTube AdBlock](https://github.com/CHJ85/YT-AdBlock).
 # Installation
 To use the script:
  - Install a userscript manager extension like [Tampermonkey](https://www.tampermonkey.net/) or [Violentmonkey](https://violentmonkey.github.io/).